gvwilson/thirdbit/src/fiction/iffy/index.md

-the rotational speeds of idling engines, weather reports, and projections from a hundred independent simulations of the next few moments waited for attention like courtiers waiting on a king.
+the rotational speeds of idling engines, weather reports, and projections from a hundred independent simulations of the next few moments vied for attention like courtiers waiting on a queen.

 "Where are we goin'?"
 Iffy asked sullenly.
 She had tried loosening the straps of her harness so that she could wriggle out if she needed to,